happycube/cxadc-linux3/README.md

 `depmod -a` enables auto load on start-up

-Build the level adjustment tool:

-    gcc -o leveladj leveladj.c

-PV is required to allow real-time monitoring of the runtime & datarate output:

-    sudo apt install pv

-Sox is key for maniupating data in real time or more usefully after captures:

-    sudo apt install sox

-Note: When using a lower end system (Pentium 4 and before era), if there are not enough system resources, you may have dropped samples!

 ## Scripted Commands

-Check the utils folder and the associated README for quicker and more simplified commands.
+Check the `utils folder` and the associated README for quicker and more simplified commands.

 To enable short system wide commands, first change into the utils directory from the cxadc source folder: